Synthetixio/SIPs/content/stps/stp-13.md

 - Without incentives for long-term ownership over community projects, they are at risk of being abandoned in the long run
 - Having disparate sources of information makes it difficult to ascertain which is the source of truth, and which are the most up-to-date

-The funding allocated for data analytics aims to establish ownership at the data source level, establishing a data analytics '91source of truth'92 that the community can depend on and in turn build atop of it.
+The funding allocated for data analytics aims to establish ownership at the data source level, establishing a data analytics source of truth that the community can depend on and in turn build atop of it.

 ## Rationale

 The launch of V3 will be a pivotal moment for Synthetix and will make the data analytics of the protocol more complex.
-Infinex has currently procured Gateway.fm an DAO Infrastructure provider, to build a [PerpsV3 API](https://api.infinex.gateway.fm/api/v1/docs) that will be used by the Infinex frontend.
+Infinex has currently procured Gateway.fm a DAO Infrastructure provider, to build a [PerpsV3 API](https://api.infinex.gateway.fm/api/v1/docs) that will be used by the Infinex frontend.
 This presents an opportunity for the TC to expand the PerpsV3 API into a generalised Synthetix V3 API while Gateway have momentum and context.

 ## Financial Specification